-In her project, The Museum of Empiric Values, Adva Kremer has created a technological platform that makes woven reproductions of artworks, using Jacquard looms connected to Google Trends, a search engine that provides information on the public’s interest levels in a certain artwork.
-Adva’s work crosses thousands of years of human innovation – from ancient methods of textile weaving to modern systems of digital computing and data analysis.
-Adva presents a unified empirically-based method of evaluating, producing, exhibiting, and trading art.
-The artworks alongside the advanced technology question and test the true value of art today and expose the fragile structure of art pricing.
+Adva Kremer presents Body Doubles, where she explores the representation of women in artworks created by male artists, and their much fewer female counterparts.
+The male vs. female portraits are paired to create a powerful insight into gender inequality and body image perceptions.
+The term body double is used in film-making to replace an actor, especially in nude scenes.
+Kremer appropriates this term by highlighting the double standard between male/female and body/nudity.
+This series of works is part of Adva Kremer's project The Museum of Empiric Values.
+Kremer has created a technological platform that makes woven reproductions of artworks, using Jacquard looms connected to Google Trends, a search engine that provides information on the public’s interest levels in a particular artwork.
+Her work crosses thousands of years of human innovation – from ancient methods of textile weaving to modern systems of digital computing and data analysis.
+Kremer has created a unified empirically-based method of evaluating, producing, exhibiting, and pricing of art.
+The resulting artworks, produced using a combination of advanced and outdated technology, question the true value of art today and expose the fragile nature of prices in the art market.

 ART MARKET BUDAPEST, the international art fair established in 2011 presents a unique artistic composition in a vibrant and exciting region and in one of the culturally most attractive cities in Europe, that gives an emphasized presence to fresh and inspiring galleries and artists including the now emerging stars of the future, and places new artistic inspirations in the focus.
 Art Market Budapest features over 40 countries of 5 continents and an annually growing audience of over 30 thousand international visitors annually.